L. l, 1 Carinae

 former humongous constellation.
 Hence, for all four new groups there

-Puppis, former Q Argus, but no 'Q Carinae'.
+There is a 'Q Puppis', former 'Q Argus', but no 'Q Carinae'.

-Note the nominative and genitives of the constellations; they are
+Note the nominative and genitives of the constellations.
+They are

 a bit unusual.
 They are glatt Latin words, so if you have tuition in